Abhishekvidhate/marketmaker/README.md

 - **index.ts**: The main file that orchestrates the bot's operations.
 - **monitor.ts**: Contains the logic for monitoring SOL balance and token purchased or not.
+- **RaydiumSwap.ts**: RaydiumSwap.ts defines the RaydiumSwap class that encapsulates the functionality for performing token swaps using Raydium on the Solana blockchain.
+- **swap.ts**: swap.ts combines the functionality implemented in RaydiumSwap.ts and the configuration specified in swapConfig.ts to perform or simulate a token swap.
+- **swapConfig.ts** : The swapConfig.ts file holds the configuration settings for a token swap using the Raydium SDK on the Solana blockchain.
+This is where you set the parameters used throughout the swap process.
 - **types.ts**: Defines the TypeScript types used throughout the project.
 - **utils.ts**: Utility functions used in various parts of the project.